LIVE CLASSES

 White Charcoal Pencils

-Perfect for translucent Highlights.
-You only need this OR a white colored pencil.
-Not both.
-You also only need a single pencil, not a whole set.
+Perfect for translucent highlights.
+You only need a single pencil, not a whole set.
 But it's hard to find a single one online.
+This set is affordable.
 You can probably get them in your local art store though.

-250 sheets for less than $10 USD!
-This is actually nice printing copy paper/card stock, but works surprisingly well for alcohol-based markers.
+These are a bargain!
+This is actually nice printing copy paper, but works surprisingly well for alcohol-based markers.
 It's definitely the most affordable blending paper and definitely works better than a regular sketch pad.
 You can blend well and it doesn't bleed too badly.
-If your child can keep up with loose drawing paper, this is a great option.
 I use these all the time.
+Downside is it's not in a sketchbook, but a clipboard works well to keep them together.

 Sakura Pigma Micron Fineliner Pens are a great choice for drawing.
 The pens come in a variety of sizes and thicknesses, and multiliners are easy to control.
 These are very common and are used by kids and professionals alike.